Chair4ce/POGPTSuite/README.md

-# POGPT Suite
+# The POGPT Suite

-The Portable Operational gPT Suite, the open-source AI chat app designed for all computing environments.
+The Portable Operational gPT Suite, an open-source AI chat app designed for all computing environments.

+Prototyped and developed at the [DAF BRAVO 11 Hackathon](https://www.defense.gov/News/Releases/Release/Article/3610215/chief-digital-and-artificial-intelligence-office-to-host-hackathon-in-hawaii/) from February 05 to 09, 2024 by team Mai Tai Mafia.

 <img src="./public/readme/screenshot.png" alt="Chatbot UI" width="600">

-## Demo
+## Demo Site

 View the latest demo [here](https://pogpt.ambercaravalho.com).

-## Discussions

-We highly encourage you to participate in the "Discussions" tab above!

-Discussions are a great place to ask questions, share ideas, and get help.

-Odds are if you have a question, someone else has the same question.

-## Updating
+## Updating (Once Installed)

 In your terminal at the root of your local POGPT Suite repository, run: